aws-samples/sample-amazon-athena-audit-logging/README.md

 ORDER BY query_count DESC;
 ```

-**As a best practice, we advise thoroughly testing all implementations in lower environments before deploying to production.**
+**⚠️IMPORTANT: As a best practice, we advise thoroughly testing all implementations in lower environments before deploying to production.**

 ## Cleanup